 When remodeling the kitchen and the sink is under a window or there is plumbing in an island.
 This is another nightmare waiting to happen!
 When the kitchen is remodeled, all the plumbing is open and accessible.
 How on earth will you repipe a kitchen faucet and dishwasher under a window after the new cabinets, sink, and countertops are installed – or in the middle of the room in an island?
 Can it be done?
-The window situation is a likely (but not always) yes, but it’s very expensive and can damage the new cabinets.
+Yes.
+But it’s very expensive and will likely damage the new cabinets or require their replacement.
 The island – you’re toast!
 There is no way to get new pipe to that island without performing significant demolition to that new kitchen.
 Repipe when you remodel the kitchen!

 If you are performing a full interior remodel.
 OK, do we really need to discuss the merits of this one?
 This is absolutely a no-brainer.

 5) Adding an addition onto the house and the addition will have plumbing (bathroom, kitchen, etc.)